 - Space launch hardware processing activities which are necessary to prevent harm to life or property; - Tracking, operation, and support of the International Space Station (ISS) and operating satellites necessary for safety and protection of life and property; - Completion or phasedown of research activities in cases where serious damage to property would result from temporary suspension of the activity. - Q2.
-Who makes the decision about which activities or employees are excepted?
+Who made the decision about which activities or employees are excepted?

-Answer: Under NASA's shutdown plan submitted to OMB, Center Directors and their executive committee are responsible for determining the minimum number of persons who are excepted from a furlough.
-Specifically, the Center Directors are instructed to narrowly construe the available exceptions and except from the furlough only those employees who contribute directly to activities that are permitted to continue.
+Answer: Under NASA's shutdown plan submitted to OMB, Center Directors and their Executive Committee were responsible for determining the minimum number of persons who were excepted from a furlough.
+Specifically, the Center Directors were instructed to narrowly construe the available exceptions and except from the furlough only those employees who contribute directly to activities that are permitted to continue.

 Q3.
 If the ISS programs continue so that NASA may continue to protect the life of the ISS crew and the assets, will all employees that support those programs continue to work during a shutdown?
+What about satellite missions?